Tax Planning in Austin, TX

 • $21,900 for head of household

 If your deductible expenses are higher than these thresholds, itemizing—adding each eligible deduction individually—may be beneficial.
 However, itemizing requires more time and documentation to verify each deduction.
-A financial planner in Austin, TX can work with you to decide whether claiming the standard or itemized deduction is more suitable.
+A financial planner in Austin, TX can help determine whether claiming the standard or itemized deduction is more suitable.

 • Review Your Retirement Accounts —